What is PSDP’s public access test (PAT)?

 Click the link below for the printable (PDF) version of PSDP’s PAT.
+The PAT text is also at the bottom of this page.
 The 2013 version is archived.

 PSDP does not administer the PAT, though it is administered by experienced trainers/service dog handlers at our psychiatric service dog convention.
 Often, individuals hire a regular, local professional dog trainer to give the test.
 However, formal qualifications are not an absolute requirement for testers.
 What matters most is that the tester is able to knowingly evaluate the team based on the criteria, which does require experience with dog training and dog body language.

 Any PAT evaluation is only as valuable as the ability and accuracy of the tester.
 We advise that when teams take the PAT, they have a third person record the test on video.
-This can provide valuable feedback for future training.
-Further, in case a team is ever forced to go to court, a video record is an independent way of showing that the team accomplished what the tester indicates they did.
+This can provide useful feedback for future training.
+Further, in case a team ever has to go to court, a video record is an independent way of showing that the team accomplished what the tester indicates they did.

 Test text (printable PDF is above)